nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 |-----------------|--------------------------------------------------------------------------------------------------------------------|
 | `<day number>`  | Day number is within the range of 1 to 7.
 Day number 1 represent Monday, day number 2 represent Tuesday and so on. |                                                                    |

+Click [here](#schedule-commands) to have a better understanding of the parameters stated.

 **Example**